 - 1. These rights are derived principally from the governing statute, G.L. c.
 140, §32A-32S.

-The Massachusetts Attorney General, exercising her authority under G.L. c.
+The Massachusetts Attorney General, exercising their authority under G.L. c.
 140, §32S, and the Consumer Protection Law (G.L. c.
 93A, §2), has promulgated a comprehensive set of regulations governing mobile home parks.
-See 940 C.M.R. §10.00. - 2.
+See 940 C.M.R. §10.00.
+See also the Attorney General's Guide to Manufactured Housing Community Law available at: mass.gov/doc/mhc-guide-2017-ajc-ago/download (May 2024). - 2.
 The official definition of "manufactured home" can be found at G.L. c.
 140, §32Q.
 It says that: "the words 'manufactured home' shall mean a structure, built in conformance to the National Manufactured Home Construction and Safety Standards which is transportable in one or more sections, which in the traveling mode, is eight body feet or more in width or forty body feet or more in length, or, when erected on site, is three hundred twenty or more square feet, and which is built on a permanent chassis and designed to be used as a dwelling unit with or without a permanent foundation when connected to the required utilities, and includes the plumbing, heating, air conditioning, and electrical systems contained therein."